-ViTRAK Systems Inc. announces major software upgrade for its Stepscan® Gait and Plantar Pressure Analysis System
+Stepscan Technologies (previously ViTRAK Systems Inc.) announces major software upgrade for its Stepscan® Gait and Plantar Pressure Analysis System

-Stepscan® software upgrade featuring expanded functionality including the ability to record and analyze walking patterns of patients equipped with prosthetic limbs or orthotic shoe device.
+Upgrades to Stepscan® software features expanded functionality including the ability to record and analyze walking patterns of patients using prosthetic limbs, orthotic shoe devices, or other assistive devices.

-The Stepscan® software upgrades also include the ability to record and analyze weight bearing data from assistive devices such as canes or walkers.
-This feature allows the clinician to monitor weight bearing compliance throughout the treatment regime.
+The Stepscan® software upgrades also include the ability to record and analyze weight-bearing data from assistive devices such as canes or walkers.
+This feature allows the clinician to monitor weight bearing compliance throughout treatment.

-Both the Sway Balance Module and the Dynamic Gait/Plantar Pressure Modules have been enhanced with the addition of a larger population of normative samples.
+Also in this software update, the Balance and Dynamic Gait Modules have been enhanced with a larger population of normative samples.

-The Sway Balance module has been enhanced with the ability to measure human balance in the three stances (double leg, single leg, tandem) required to perform the Balance Error Scoring System (BESS) test for clinical concussion and balance assessment.
+The Sway Balance module has also been enhanced with the ability to measure individual's balance in three stances: double leg, single leg, tandem.
+These stances are required by the Balance Error Scoring System (BESS) test for clinical concussion and balance assessment.

 Stepscan (previously ViTRAK Systems Inc.) is a federally incorporated Research and Development company dedicated to the development and commercialization of its two patents in the field of movement tracking and analysis.
 The company’s pressure sensitive flooring system has many applications beyond medical research and clinical rehabilitation, including sports training and clinical drug trials, as well as military training /virtual simulation and security.
 ViTRAK is one of over 45 companies that make up the Prince Edward Island Bioscience Cluster.